-If you’ve attended a Home Show in the past few years, it’s likely that you’ve spent some time marvelling at some of the Smart Home devices that are currently available.
-Regardless as to whether you bought into one of them then and there, you have to admit that the Smart Home technology not only has enormous potential when it comes to making daily life easier but also when it comes to saving you money each month.
-Many homeowners looking to get the best of both worlds might think that automated lighting is the way to go — but there’s one Smart Home technology with a greater capacity to achieve these goals: automated window shades.
+If you’ve been paying attention to recent trends and developments in home decor, there’s a chance you’ve heard about Smart Home devices.
+You might be skeptical of how this technology could benefit you in your home, or maybe you’re interested but still need more information.
+Smart Home technology not only has enormous potential when it comes to making daily life easier but also when it comes to saving you money each month.
+Many homeowners looking to get the best of both worlds might think that automated lighting is the way to go — but there’s one Smart Home technology with a greater capacity to achieve these goals: motorized window shades.

 It wasn’t that long ago when the Internet was considered a luxury.
 Now, just about every home across the country is wired to humanity’s greatest collective achievement, so it stands to reason that a considerable number of homes are more than familiar with the virtues and convenience of a virtual assistant.
-Whether your assistant of choice is a product of Amazon, Apple, or Google, automated solar window shades can be integrated into the overall Smart Home system; but how will that benefit you, the homeowner?
-Well, for starters, the accompanying mobile application allows you to create groups or channels that allow you to control an individual window treatment or all those contained within a room using nothing more than a simple voice command.
+But how do remote control blinds work?
+And what benefits do they offer?
+Whether your assistant of choice is a product from Amazon, Apple, or Google, automated solar window shades can be integrated into the overall Smart Home system.
+The accompanying mobile app will prompt you to create groups or channels that allow you to control an individual window treatment (or all those contained within a room) using nothing more than a simple voice command.

-A little mind-boggling to some, maybe, but it’s just that easy.
-To think that a basic voice command can increase/decrease the amount of natural light that is permitted to enter a room, promote privacy once the sun goes down, and reduce heating and cooling cost is truly remarkable and well worth the effort of looking into.
+Motorized blinds and shades offer convenience and style, and can make a home more comfortable as they offer a sense of ease.
+It might be a little mind-boggling to some, but something so simple can truly enhance your day-to-day activities .
+To think that a basic voice command can increase or decrease the amount of natural light that is permitted to enter a room, promote privacy once the sun goes down, and reduce heating and cooling cost is truly remarkable and well worth looking into.

 Though the actual process may vary from product to product, the principles generally remain the same.
 First, you need to purchase an automated window covering solution that is compatible with your Alexa, Google Assistant, or Apple Homekit device (these days, many products are compatible with a variety of different platforms).
 It’s important to note that it’s not the blinds themselves that will connect to your virtual assistant, which is a common misconception.
 You’ll need to purchase a device, or hub, that will act as an intermediary between the automated shades and your virtual assistant.
 Though it may seem like an unnecessary money grab to those that are inclined to pessimism, it’s important to realize that these hubs are necessary to take full advantage of the numerous benefits these smart devices offer and when used effectively, will pay for themselves over time.